poode/mySocialNetworkAPI/README.md

    - #### 6.2 Fast track setup
      - `npm run genfakeSSL`: Generate a fakeSSL on the local system.
 This only required if you want to use HTTPS, for easy usage i have not enforced SSL on every request.
-     - `npm run onetime`: This will do `npm i && bower install && grunt build && grunt lint`.
+     - `npm run onetime` or `npm run onetime-root`: This will do `npm i && bower install && grunt build`.
      - `npm run nodemon-debug-LOCAL` : This will start the local version in nodemon.
 Goto `https://localhost:3000`.

    - ### 6.3 Detailed setup instructions that you need to execute on your system console (for advance users/discussion)